Amazon Returned Equinox 800 Metal Detector two coil Bundle, Pro-Find 35 Pointer with Minelab Gear

 Once again, I figured I would do a quick blog on a question that we get quite often: Where does gold ring up on a metal detector?

-This is a tricky answer.
+That is a tricky question.
 The reason is because gold objects, whether naturally occurring nuggets, or the various man made gold objects, range across the board on a metal detector much like you find with aluminum and other metals.
 It comes in all shapes and sizes just like aluminum.
 Gold, however, throws another curve ball at metal detectorists.
 It comes in a wide variety of alloys.
 For instance "white gold" is not pure gold.
 It is typically alloyed with another metal like nickle, zinc, palladium, or silver.
+So, the size and shape of the object matters but so does the alloy of the gold.

-So, when it comes to detecting gold with a metal detector, size does matter.
-As mentioned, another factor with gold will determine how it shows on a metal detector.
+The alloy will determine how it shows on a metal detector.
 This is due to conductivity of the metal being detected.
 Which, is one of the main things a metal detector takes into consideration when displaying visual or audio cues to the user.
 For instance: If a piece of gold is alloyed with (or naturally occurs with) another metal, this will widely change where it shows up on a metal detector.
 This will affect the visual indication on the detector as well as the audio output.
 A large men's ring that is alloyed with silver will show up closer to where coins do and typically give you a higher pitched audio indication.
-A ring that is alloyed with nickel will show up on the lower ind of the spectrum visually and typically give you a lower tone audio indication.
+A ring that is alloyed with nickel will show up on the lower end of the spectrum visually and typically give you a lower tone audio indication.
 This wide range is one thing that makes detecting gold so difficult.

 One of the most common questions we get is Does The Metal Detector Detect Gold?
 The answer is YES, they all do.
 Some do it better than others.
 Some detectors like the Minelab Gold Monster or GPZ 7000 are specifically designed to find small gold pieces (which most naturally occurring gold is).
 When it comes to finding gold rings, just about any metal detector will work.
 But you have to realize it is not the detector that makes the difference.
 It is the person doing the digging.
-You have to commit to digging foil, pulltabs, nickels, etc. If you don't you will certainly be missing out on gold.
-In this situation it is important to realizing that your rate of recovering objects from the ground is crucial.
-Simply put, dig more holes and retrieve the items from the ground quick and move on the the next hole.
-The guy who digs the most wins - almost inevitibly.
+You have to commit to digging foil, pull tabs, nickels, etc. If you don't you will certainly be missing out on gold.

 I hope this clarifies the question for most people out there.
 Good luck and happy hunting!